-The new engine oil quality Dexos 2 TM is the newest oil quality and combines gasoline and diesel performance.
+Dexos is the newest engine oil quality that provides optimum protection for gasoline and diesel engines.
 If it is unavailable, engine oils of other listed qualities have to be used.
+Recommendations for gasoline engines are also valid for Compressed Natural Gas (CNG), Liquified Petroleum Gas (LPG) and Ethanol (E85) fueled engines.